slyfox1186/ffmpeg-build-script/AUDIT.md

 repository matching this one.
 No Railway config/server entry point is tracked.
 GitHub CI is the available release gate; a Railway deployment cannot be claimed without a configured service association.
 No unrelated service was created.

+## Final local verification

+The full gate passes with 292 tests on Python 3.12.14: `python run_linter.py` runs Ruff lint/format checks, strict mypy and repository contracts for all 127 packages; `python -m pytest -q` passes all regressions.
+Both commands used the absolute install-ffmpeg Conda interpreter, before and after each change commit.
+No lint/type suppressions remain in the Python sources.
+Native evidence and its limits are listed above; fixture success is not substituted for native evidence.

+A final keyboard review by Kimi returned no actionable findings for Enter on revisited categories, sidebar navigation, returning to categories, Tab wrapping, search folds and undo.
+Its claims were checked against code and real PTY tests.
+Personal inspection had caught and fixed Enter folding a revisited category and sidebar arrows entering expanded children.
+An additional broad menu panel hit the MCP client's 600-second deadline and was not counted as a verified review;
+the narrower successful consultation retained complete related source files and persisted its answer.
+The earlier completed two-model core/integration reviews and their accepted/rejected claims remain the basis for the audit above.